Even the greatest, most successful products eventually decline.

 While not entirely inevitable (see, Coca Cola), the decline stage does happen to most products.

-Sales fall off and market share decreases.
-Ideally your products avoid the decline for as long as possible, but reaching this stage also does not signal an immediate fall off a cliff.
+Ideally your products avoid the market decline stage for as long as possible, but reaching this stage also does not signal an immediate fall off a cliff.
 Even with declines in sales and market share, strategic marketing and advertising techniques can prolong the lifespan of your product.
-Tactics like focusing on how you stack up against the alternatives, for example, can be successful at this stage since building awareness is less of a focus than beating the alternatives.
+For example, a business strategythat are like focusing on how you stack up against the alternatives can be successful at this stage since building product awareness is less of a focus than beating the alternatives.

 You also may be able to try a few strategies to slow or reverse the decline, including:

-• Reducing your marketing efforts to cut costs and harvest the product’s life for as long as possible.
+- Reducing your marketing efforts to cut costs and harvest the product’s life for as long as possible.
 You might even redirect your marketing budget towards more research and the development of a better version of the product.

-• Cutting down on low-performing distribution channels and geographic areas.
+- Cutting down on low-performing distribution channels and geographic areas.
 You can slowly pull an underperforming product out of a specific market and gradually replace it with an upgraded version.

-• Selling your product wholesale to niche retailers so you can dispose of the rest of your inventory and focus on the next product you’ve got lined up and ready to go.
+- Selling your product wholesale to niche retailers so you can dispose of the rest of your inventory and focus on the next product you’ve got lined up and ready to go.

 Examples of product life cycle stages in action